fps/text.js/README.md

 Because we wanted a super uncluttered interface where the interface is not in the way of the text.
 The text is what it's all about.

+# Setup

+It is developed on ubuntu 14.04.
+Anything earlier and npm might have the wrong packages.

+* Install nodejs
+* Clone the repo
+* run npm install
+* run nodejs server.js

 # Is it secure?

 * No secure connection is used at this point.
 This might change in the future.